 Where can I buy duck eggs for eating?

-We’ve been surprised to see duck eggs popping up at some mainstream grocery stores.
-You can also often find them at Whole Foods, and there’s a pretty good chance you can find them at a local farmers market if you ask around.
+If neither of those options work, there’s a pretty good chance you can find duck eggs at a local farmers market if you ask around.

 Every Asian grocery store we’ve ever been to also has duck eggs, since duck eggs are a staple in Asian cuisine.
 Just be careful not to mistake fresh duck eggs for century eggs or balut at your Asian grocery or you might be unpleasantly surprised!

 Yes, depending on the label.
-This Atlantic article provides a full list of the confusing labels you’ll see on grocery store eggs and what they mean.
+This article in The Atlantic provides a full list of the confusing labels you’ll see on grocery store eggs and what they mean.